-Welcome to the Huble Homestead Historic Site located on the scenic Fraser River, 40 km north of Prince George just off highway 97.
+Huble Homestead Historic Site located on the Fraser River, 40 km north of Prince George just off highway 97.
 It is operated by the Huble Homestead-Giscome Portage Heritage Society.

 Crossing the Arctic Continental Divide, which separates the Pacific and Arctic watersheds, the Giscome Portage provided a short overland link for north and south water-bound travelers.

-The Portage, which literally means, "to carry", was first used by the Lheidli T'enneh First Nation as a trade route and for harvesting plants and animals.
+The Portage, which means, "to carry", was first used by the Lheidli T'enneh as a trade route and for harvesting plants and animals.
 The Lheidli T'enneh referred to the trail as Lhdesti, which means the "shortcut".
 In 1863 a guide from the Lheidli T'enneh led two Black miners across the trail, John Robert Giscome of Jamaica and Henry McDame from the Bahamas.
 These two men originally came to North America for the California Gold Rush, but arriving near the end of the rush they headed to the gold fields of the North.
-The trail now bears the name of Giscome as the first non-native to travel across the portage.
+The trail now bears the name of Giscome as the first non-native to travel it.

 The trail has since been used by many different entrepreneurs for freighting, guiding and access to the Gold Rushes of the North.
 In 1905 Al Huble and his partner Ed Seebach pre-empted the lots at the south end of the portage and opened up a small trading business.
 This business grew to include freighting, guiding boats through the Giscome rapids, and selling goods to the homesteaders in the area.